-Darius International, Inc., a wholly owned subsidiary, was formed in January 2000 for the purpose of introducing new products to the marketplace through a network of independent distributors.
+Darius International Inc., a wholly owned subsidiary with sales representing 23%of the Company's sales in 2001, was formed in January 2000 for the purpose of introducing new products to the marketplace through a network of independent distributors.
+On January 2, 2001, the Company acquired certain assets and assumed certain liabilities of a privately held company involved in the direct marketing and distribution of health and wellness products.
 Darius is a direct selling organization specializing in proprietary health and wellness products.
-The products marketed and sold by Darius International are designed to improve the human condition, be it in the area of joint health, immunity, energy, pain, weight loss or the common cold.
-The products currently available from Darius are: Bodymate(TM) Metabolizer, Bodymate(TM) Gluco-Eeze, Ultra-Eeze, Vita-Eeze, Beta-Eeze, Cold-Eezer(R) Plus, Cold-Eezer(R) Cinnamon Gum, Dermaloe first aid antiseptic, Pain Goes pain spray, and Ardor dietary supplement.
+The products marketed and sold by Darius are designed to improve the human condition, in the area of health, immunity, energy, pain and the common cold.

-Sun-care and Skin-care Products
+Sun-care and Skincare Products

-Caribbean Pacific Natural Products, Inc., is a leading developer and marketer of all-natural sun and skin care products for luxury resorts, theme parks and
+Caribbean Pacific Natural Products, Inc., is a leading developer and marketer of all-natural sun-care and skincare products for luxury resorts, theme parks and spas with sales representing 8.6% of the Company's sales in 2001.

 These products are all-natural, eco-safe, and organic, meaning that the need for petro-chemical, synthetic, and chemical additives used by most competitors has been eliminated.
-All-natural ingredients such as aloe, vera, rose hip oil, squalane, Vitamin E, tea tree oil and other natural oils and extracts are used instead of many synthetic preservatives, fillers and softeners which may have side-effects.
+All-natural ingredients such as aloe vera, rose hip oil, squalane, Vitamin E, tea tree oil and other natural oils and extracts are used instead of many synthetic preservatives, fillers and softeners which may have side-effects.

-The Company currently has three distinct product lines: Virgin Sol, Coral Sol and Sport Sol and is currently developing a spa line called Sabate and a dry-grip golf product.
+Caribbean Pacific currently has three distinct product lines: Virgin Sol, Coral Sol and Sport Sol and is currently developing a spa line called Sabate and has recently test marketed a dry-grip golf product.

-The Company markets a line of natural protectors, or "Sol Cremes" that provide dual protection against the damaging effects of the sun.
+Caribbean Pacific markets a line of natural protectors, or "Sol Cremes" that provide dual protection against the damaging effects of the sun.
 This product is available in differing Sun Protection Factors (SPF).
-The Company also markets a sunscreen product called "Karibbean Kidz" especially for children, again containing all natural ingredients found in nature.
+Caribbean Pacific also sunscreen product called "Karibbean Kidz" especially for children, again containing all natural ingredients found in nature.

-Additionally, the Company markets various products rich in essential nutrients and vitamins necessary for the skin.
-Products available in this category are: Black Pearl Ultra Oil, Diamond Rose Dry Tanning Oil, Emerald Rose Tanning Oil.
+Additionally, Caribbean Pacific markets various products rich in essential nutrients and vitamins necessary for the skin.
+Products available in this category are: Black Pearl Ultra Oil, Diamond Rose Dry Tanning Oil and Emerald Rose Tanning Oil.